 Using soap substitutes, such as an emollient.

-Practicing safe sex to avoid an STI
+Practising safe sex to avoid an STI

-Completely dry the penis after the shower.
+Completely dry the penis after the shower

 Balanitis vs Balanoposthitis vs Phimosis

 Balanitis is often mistaken with two similar conditions Balanoposthitis and Phimosis since all the tree conditions affect the penis.
 The major difference between the three of them is: